 Who is accountable for the personal data?
 Often this changes as the data moves throughout the organisation.

 Who has access to the data in question?

 Identify the lawful basis used for processing personal data.

 Personal data can reside in multiple locations and be stored in many formats, such as paper, electronic and audio.
 Your first challenge is deciding what information you need to record and in what format.

 Identifying appropriate technical and organisational safeguards

 You need to protect information and determine who controls access to it.
 To do this, you will need to identify the appropriate technology and the policy and procedures for its use.

 Understanding legal and regulatory obligations

-Your final challenge is determining what your organisation’s legal and regulatory obligations are.
-As well as the GDPR, this can include other compliance standards, such as the Payment Card Industry Data Security Standard (PCI DSS) and ISO 27001.
+Your legal and regularity obligations may extend beyond the GDPR.
+This can include other compliance standards, such as the PCI DSS (Payment Card Industry Data Security Standard) and ISO 27001.

 For further information on data flow mapping under the GDPR, download our free green paper